 Conclusions.
-Proposition 5.3 implies that there exists a one-sided error tester of complexity $\tilde{O}(1/\epsilon)$ for axis-parallel linear subsoaces, and thus for testing monomials.
+Proposition 5.6 implies that there exists a one-sided error tester of complexity $\tilde{O}(|\mathcal{F}|/\epsilon)$ for axis-parallel linear subspaces, and thus for testing monomials.
 This establishes Theorem 1.3.
-Furthermore, a closer look at the proof reveals that in case of accepting the tester may indicate an upper bound on the dimension of the axis-parallel linear subspace; that is, it may always output $k \in [0, k^]$ whenever h describes an $(n - k^)$ -dimensional subspace (and does so with high probability when h is close to describing such a subspace).
-Hence, we also obtain a tester for the class of linear spaces of dimension at least $n - k^$.
-This establishes Theorem 1.2.
+Furthermore, a closer look at the proof reveals that whenever the tester accepts it may also output a lower bound on the co-dimension of the corresponding axis-parallel linear subspace; that is, whenever the tester accepts it may also output k such that (whp) the tested function is close to describing an (n - k)-dimensional axis-parallel linear subspace and is far from describing an axis-parallel linear subspace of smaller co-dimension.
+Hence, for any B, we obtain a tester for the class of axis-parallel linear subspaces of co-dimension at most B. This establishes Theorem 1.2.